What Datadog Does

 In the enterprise observability market, Datadog has established itself as the platform that does everything.
-With a $40 billion market capitalization and adoption across organizations ranging from startups to Fortune 500 companies, it has become the default recommendation when teams need unified visibility across their entire technology stack.
+With 30,500+ customers referenced in Datadog partner materials and adoption across organizations ranging from startups to Fortune 500 companies, it remains a common recommendation when teams need unified visibility across their technology stack.
 The platform's strength is its breadth — infrastructure monitoring, application performance management, log management, security monitoring, real user monitoring, synthetic testing, CI visibility, cloud cost management, and LLM observability all live within a single interface with shared data correlation.

 The technical foundation is an agent-based architecture where Datadog agents installed on hosts collect metrics from over 850 integrations, forwarding telemetry to Datadog's cloud platform for processing, storage, and visualization.
 The unified platform means an engineer investigating a latency spike can start from an APM trace, correlate it with infrastructure metrics from the affected host, check the relevant log entries, verify whether a recent deployment introduced the regression through CI visibility, and confirm the user impact through RUM data — all without leaving a single interface or manually joining data from separate tools.